mlhartme/stool/client/documentation.md

 #### SYNOPSIS

-`stool` *global-option*... `stop` *stage-option*...
+`stool` *global-option*... `stop` *stage-option*... [*app*...]

 #### DESCRIPTION

-Stops the Docker container for this stage.
+Stops the specifed apps (if none is specified: all running apps).

 This command sends a "kill 15" to the root process of the container.
-If that's not successfully within 300 seconds, the process is forcibly terminated with "kill 9".
-If shutdown is slow, try to debug the applications running in this stage and find out what's slow in their kill 15 signal handling.
+If that's not successful within 300 seconds, the process is forcibly terminated with "kill 9".
+If shutdown is slow, try to debug the apps running in this stage and find out what's slow in their kill 15 signal handling.

 [//]: # (include stageOptions.md)